lydstyl/200328-dokimo/README.md

 To do:

-- css
-- loading animation everywhere
-- batch green indicator if term already paid and red if not // to add when
-- video
 - db security

 Maybe:

+- batch green indicator if term already paid and red if not // to add when
 - create collection properties & rentals instead of batches to be able to add expenses & calculate the profitability
 - rent change letter with last indicator and batch begin date
 - regularization of charges with water counters or do this appart with node.js